sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

         'default_thumb_file'     : 'path/to/thumb/file.png'}}

-choosing the thumbnail image from multiple figures
+Choosing the thumbnail image from multiple figures
 ==================================================

 For examples that generate multiple figures, the default behavior will use